 Department WebsiteDepartment EmailAdvising

-The Religious Studies Department offers courses on the religious dimensions of human life in societies and cultures from a contemporary, global perspective.
+The Department for the Study of Religion offers courses on the religious dimensions of human life in societies and cultures from a contemporary, global perspective.
 Courses on religion and culture are offered as a way to explore various disciplines and their approaches to the study of religion or to engage in a debate around a theme structured to include both religious and non-religious views.
 Such courses may examine a theme comparatively in order to show the views of different religious traditions or a theme may be presented in terms of a debate between religious and non-religious understandings.
 Courses on the comparative study of religions include surveys of the major religious traditions of the world as well as courses which compare characteristics of religious life across several religious traditions.
 Examining religious diversity in Canada and around the world is also part of the study of comparative religions.
 By virtue of its character and history, Saint Mary’s University has a special responsibility to teach courses on Christianity.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.